Advertisement

 Farm Workers

 It’s often forgotten, but farm workers are the backbone of our food supply chain, working tirelessly to ensure that fresh produce reaches our tables.
 They labor in fields under harsh conditions, often for long hours and minimal pay.
 This is another thankless job where Latinos make up a big chunk of the demographic.
-According to the U.S. Department of Agriculture, 54% of farm laborers, graders, and sorters were Latino in 2021.
+According to the National Center for Farmworker Health (drawing on the U.S. Department of Labor’s National Agricultural Workers Survey and other sources), 78% of agricultural workers in the United States identified as Hispanic/Latino in 2025.

 Food Workers